pouriap/TinyRF/README.md

 	send((byte*)msg, strlen(msg));
 	//alternatively you can provide a third argument to send a message multiple times
 	//this is for reliability in case some messages get lost in the way
-	//if you have error checking and sequence numbering enabled the getReceivedData() function will return TINYRF_ERR_DUPLICATE_MSG when receiving a duplicate, making it easy to ignore duplicates
+	//if you have error checking and sequence numbering enabled the getReceivedData() function will return TRF_ERR_DUPLICATE_MSG when receiving a duplicate, making it easy to ignore duplicates
 	//it is socially more responsible to use fewer repetition to minimize your usage of the bandwidth
 	//send((byte*)msg, strlen(msg), 10);
 	delay(1000);	//make sure there's at least a 10ms delay between transmissions